 SafetyWing Medical Insurance Review

-SafetyWing is a very solid option for travel medical insurance coverage, especially if you are planning some extended travel.
-Although SafetyWing does offer other limited emergency travel benefits (like lost checked luggage coverage), their focus is on travel medical insurance for long-term travelers.
+Although SafetyWing’s Nomad Insurance option offers limited emergency travel benefits (like lost checked luggage coverage), their focus is on travel medical insurance for long-term travelers.
 Anyone between the ages of 15 days to 69 years can obtain coverage, and coverage extends almost everywhere outside of the insured’s home country.
 If your main concern is having emergency medical coverage while you travel, a policy from SafetyWing deserves your consideration.